Welcome to the home of The Psoriasis Geek Podcast!

 Interview Structure/ what you can expect:

-10 minutes pre-prep: Quick Hello!
-Recording preferences and sound check.
+5 minutes pre-prep: Quick Hello!
 I will ask you what your goals are from the podcast and we will discuss how best to integrate them into the show.

-3 mins: What you are up to if we have not discussed it already (eg: a relevant PDF download, want to highlight the work of the NPF, a challenge coming up etc) and where we can find you (your social media links will also be included in the show notes, webpage for the episode and in social media posts).
+3 mins: Your opportunity to share what your working on (eg: a relevant PDF download, want to highlight the work of the NPF, a challenge coming up etc) and where we can find you (your social media links will also be included in the show notes, webpage for the episode and in social media posts).
 Basically this is you talking all about you.

-If you want to listen to an episode to get a feel for what the interview will feel like you can listen to my interview with Nutritionist Sally Duffin here, Dr Dan Maggs here, and Psoriasis Advocate Todd Bello here.
+If you want to listen to an episode to get a feel for what the interview will feel like you can listen to my interview with Nutritionist Sally Duffin here, G.P Dr Dan Maggs here, and Rheumatologist Dr Laura Coates here.